Methodology

 Methodology in Practice

 Not a prediction.
-A demonstration of process — how cross-domain synthesis and disciplined method surface questions that single-source analysis misses.
+A worked example — how cross-domain synthesis and disciplined method surface questions that single-source analysis misses.

 The Situation

-A composite drawn from recurring patterns across Australian equities, not a specific company.
+A composite drawn from recurring patterns across Australian equities.

 Priced Narrative